Published September 2021; last reviewed May 2023

-Kaitlyn McLeod, MD1, Kathryn Guinn, MD2, Meara Melton, MD3, Molly Brett, MD4, Trevor Steinbach, MD5
+Kaitlyn McLeod, MD1, Kathryn Guinn, MD2, Molly Brett, MD3, Brandon Fainstad, MD4

 - Define the diagnostic criteria for COPD.

-- Assign GOLD group to guide initial and step-up inhaler therapy for patients with COPD.
+- Based on GOLD group, identify initial and step-up inhaler therapy for patients with COPD.

-- Employ an evidence-based approach to treating COPD exacerbation in the outpatient setting.
+- Employ an evidence-based approach to identifying and treating COPD exacerbations.